twistedtwig/AutoValidator/README.md

 For the basic Validator, validations occur as that line of code executes.
 For Generic Validators the expressions are stored and only executed when `.Validate()` is called.

+### Settings

+within the initial configuration setup, you have access to the settings.
+These allow you to setup the way the application will run, such as:

+ 1) UseCamelCase - The system will camelCase the property names (default is false) - See BasicUseCaseExamples project, HomeController for an example.

 For further information about [configuration and setup](https://github.com/twistedtwig/AutoValidator/wiki/Validator-Configuration-Setup)